-What Can a Handyman Do in Granbury, Texas?
+What Can a Handyman Do Without a License in Granbury, Texas?

 In Texas, there is no statewide “general contractor” or “handyman” license for most typical repair/remodel work; instead, licensing is trade-specific (electrical, plumbing, HVAC, etc.) and project permits are handled by the local building department.
 A “handyman exemption” is not a single statewide dollar-threshold license exemption; rather, you may do general repairs without a state contractor license as long as you do not perform regulated trades (electrical/plumbing/HVAC) or work that requires a state-issued credential/permit.
 In Granbury (Hood County), you should expect city permitting for many jobs and possible city registration requirements for contractors doing permitted work.